SjoerdV/SjoerdV.github.io/_posts/2022-10-10-post-the-current-state-of-passwordless-in-the-ms-cloud.md

 *[CBA]: Certificate Based Authentication
 *[OCSP]: The Online Certificate Status Protocol is an Internet protocol used for obtaining the revocation status of an X.509 digital certificate.
 *[CRL]: In cryptography, a certificate revocation list (or CRL) is "a list of digital certificates that have been revoked by the issuing certificate authority (CA) before their scheduled expiration date and should no longer be trusted"
+*[ADFS]: Active Directory Federation Services, a software component developed by Microsoft, can run on Windows Server operating systems to provide users with single sign-on access to systems and applications located across organizational boundaries.

 <!-- End Abbreviations -->